serauff/pds2425_project_docs/docs/source/fine_tune_an.rst

 Fine-Tuning on small Dataset
 ============================

-To begin our fine-tuning, we start with the generated dataset from the previous :doc:other_cat .
+To begin our fine-tuning, we start with the generated dataset from the previous :doc:`data_generation` .
 Data is generated and expanded as shown in the subsection :ref:`Dataset Annotation`.
 Every context has a single answer to a single question.
 The necessary structure for fine-tuning QA models is thus provided as

 >>> [{question: 'question', context: 'context', answers: {'text':['text'], answer_start:[int]}}]